 A space needs study performed by Bray Architects in 2013 identified a need for improvements to the operators' control room in the Operations Building.
 In particular, a need for personal storage and a more efficient working space were identified.
 Further study and improvements were not conducted at that time, however.
 Since 2013, several members of the Ecosystems Services department had moved into offices in the laboratory, and the operations supervisor and lead operators shared a small office.
 These changes led to concerns over worker safety, the safety of the public during facility tours and overall unsanitary conditions in these work areas.
 This project included remodeling a portion of the laboratory and the operators' control room to provide a safer and more efficient use of space for staff who work in this area.
-Kenneth F. Sullivan Co. began work on the project in September of 2020, and it is anticipated that the project will be closed out in the second half of 2022.
+Kenneth F. Sullivan Co. began work on the project in September of 2020, and work was accepted by the District's Commision on August 12, 2022.
 The anticipated total project cost of \$2.2 million is being paid for through a loan from the Clean Water Fund.